slmagus/gitlab_ci_runner/README.md

 ## Disclaimer

-This module is far from complete and under development.
+This module is far from complete and under heavy development.
-Feel free to contribute!
+Feel free to comment or contribute!